You should exercise caution when redeeming points with the World Points redemption center, otherwise you might get taken for a ride.

 If you are a current cardholder or plan to apply for a Bank of America Visa or MasterCard in the near future please make sure you review and understand the best and worst options for redeeming points.

-Unfortunately the “worst” list is going to be quite long, since this is perhaps one of the worst rewards program in 2014.
+Unfortunately the “worst” list is rather lengthy, as this isn’t one of the most “rewarding” rewards programs in the market.

 - Merchandise: As is true with most point-based reward programs, the merchandise fails to offer a very good point value.
 For example, the World Points redemption center charges you 14,950 points for a Keurig B31 single-cup coffeemaker.
 Conversely, you can go on Amazon, Target, Walmart and other websites which all sell it for $100 or less.
 That means your World Points are only worth about $0.67 each, as where they should be worth a full penny.
 Not every product has that exact same conversion, but many are still disappointingly inflated in terms of redemption value.
 I have yet to come across any merchandise which appear to offer a full 1 cent per point value.
 Even though it can be fun to go on a shopping spree with accumulated points you should resist the temptation and find the best deal through an online retailer.
 Points get more value from things like airline tickets, hotel nights and gift cards (usually, anyway).